openstack/keystone/doc/source/developing.rst

 Further Testing
 ===============

-devstack_ is the *best* way to quickly deploy keystone with the rest of the OpenStack universe and should be critical step in your development workflow!
+devstack_ is the *best* way to quickly deploy Keystone with the rest of the OpenStack universe and should be critical step in your development workflow!

 You may also be interested in either the